hoangduytran/blender-manual/manual/animation/keyframes/editing.rst

 There are several methods of adding new keys.
 Namely:

-- In the 3D Viewport, pressing :kbd:`I` will bring up a menu to choose what to add a keyframe to.
+- In the 3D Viewport, pressing :kbd:`I` will key properties based on a setting in the User Preferences (:menuselection:`Animation --> Default Key Channels`).
+- When a Keying Set is active, it is used instead of reading the User Preferences.
 - Hovering over a property and pressing :kbd:`I` or with the context menu by :kbd:`RMB` a property and choose *Insert Keyframe* from the menu.